TosbackCgusBridge-Bot/CGUs-versions/Officedepot/Privacy Policy.md

 Learn more about how to protect your child online.
 Read the helpful information provided by the FTC.
 This information includes this consumer education bulletin.

+We store information in the United States.

+Information we maintain is stored in the United States.
+If you live outside of the United States, you understand and agree that we may transfer your information to the United States.
+This site is subject to U.S. laws, which may not afford the same level of protection as those in your country.

 Your choices about our marketing and tracking tools.

 **You can opt out of marketing emails and texts.** To stop receiving our promotional emails, please email us (mailoptout@officedepot.com) or call us at 1-800-915-4624.
 Please indicate whether you wish to continue to receive Office Depot's catalogs and other postal mailings.
 To stop receiving marketing text messages, text **STOP** to 33768 (Depot), a confirmation text will be sent.
+Or you can email us at stoptexts@officedepot.com (be sure to include your cell phone number in the email message).
 If you have an account on our website, you can manage your preferences here.

-You can control if we share information with third parties for their marketing purposes.
-To opt out of having us share your information with third parties for their promotional purposes, please email us (mailoptout@officedepot.com) or call us at 1-800-915-4624.
+**You can control if we share information with third parties for their marketing purposes.** To opt out of having us share your information with third parties for their promotional purposes, please email us (mailoptout@officedepot.com) or call us at 1-800-915-4624.
 If you accept an offer from one of them after you opt out, we will share your information with that specific party.

 **You can control cookies and tracking tools.** To learn how to manage how we - and our vendors - use cookies and other tracking tools, please click here.

+**You can control tools on your mobile devices.** For example, you can turn off the GPS locator or push notifications on your phone.
+Each push notification has an unsubscribe link.

 **You have other controls you can exercise.** You can choose whether or not to share personal information.
 If you choose not to share, some features and services may be more difficult or impossible to use.
 If you turn off cookies or tracking tools, parts of our site and services may also not work properly.